techidaily/site-win11-tips/source/_posts/explore-versatile-applications-top-10-ways-to-use-powertoys.md

  Veteran Windows users might remember PowerToys from Windows 95 days.
 After a few years of absence, PowerToys became available again for Windows 10 and Windows 11\.
 We recommend downloading PowerToys from Microsoft Store, so you’ll avoid any pirated version that might infect your computer with malware.

- Launch Microsoft Store and search for**PowerToys** , or visit the[PowerToys official Store page](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) directly.
+ Launch Microsoft Store and search for**PowerToys** , or visit the [PowerToys official Store page](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) directly.
 Then, press**Get** to install it.

 ![Install PowerToys](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/install-power-toys-1.jpg)